-Provides a list of possible destinations to which the selected item can be sent.
+Provides a list of possible destinations to which the selected playlist can be sent.

 Possible destinations are:

-- the user's default bin - the user's default playlist (only available for a clip) - any target destination visible on the GigE network that has been defined in the Remote Installer (CleanEdit targets, Avid targets, Final Cut Pro targets, File targets, EVS servers targets). - any target that has been defined in the connected Xsquare. - the default archive target.
+- the user's default bin - any target destination visible on the GigE network that has been defined in the Remote Installer (CleanEdit targets, Avid targets, Final Cut Pro targets, File targets, EVS servers targets). - any target that has been defined in the connected Xsquare.

-See section "Transferring Media" on page 101.
+See section "Transferring Media" on page 109.